 In the infant room, our number one priority is holistic care for your child and family.
 Infants are whole beings who should be respected as such, keeping in mind that development (physical, emotional, social, and cognitive) is unique to each child.
 We aim to provide an environment that allows each child to explore and play, read books, sing songs, snuggle, rest, and eat on their own schedule.
 We work with each family to create a smooth transition from home to school.
 We understand that your baby is your most cherished gift and we treat her as such.

-As your child develops, their time at Alphabet Academy will become more defined.
+As your child develops, their time at Alphabet Academy & The Nest will become more defined.
 Beginning with our toddler room, each classroom has a daily schedule, which provides the children with the comfort of knowing what comes next.
 While predictability is key, we still allow room for flexibility when needed.

 A toddler’s sense of wonder